gamblevore/speedie/README.md

 # Power Features #
 * Has an awesome nil-checker and type-safety system!
 Write safe code while having an easy time of doing it!
-* Doesn't infantilise you like Javascript or Java.
-Allows you to mess around with pointers if you need... (but try to avoid pointers anyhow).
 * Integrates with C easily, so you can call C-library functions easily, if you need to, with no overhead.
 * Speedie is designed as a fast language.
 [Read More](Documentation/Speed.md)
+* Doesn't infantilise you like Javascript or Java.
+Allows you to mess around with pointers if you need... (but try to avoid pointers anyhow).
+* Other languages (Rust) allow low-level (C-like) code, but still force  so much pedantic "form-filling" that feels like filling out an application to the government to build a plot of land somewhere, (and hoping the bureaucrats allow you if you jump through enough hoops), rather than simply building your own barn on your own land with no permission.
+Speedie is more like a friend that allows C-like code, and doesn't get in your way.
+Good code is minimal with syntax, and the nil-checker can be disabled with `!` (if you need).

 # Remaining Challenges #